Enter your city for weather info

 Sericulture or silk farming in India is the process of cultivating silkworms & obtaining silk from them.
 Sericulture is a very important agro-based rural industry increasing rapidly in India, which has the potential to generate high income for small and marginal farmers.
 And it will keep on increasing in the year 2023 to offer better employment to laborers.
 Sericulture includes domestic silk moth caterpillars known as ‘Bombyx Mori.
 Bombyx Mori is the most often used silkworm species in sericulture.
 Other silkworm species (such as Eri, Muga, and Tasar) are also cultivated for the manufacture of ‘wild silks.’

-Now, let's dive into know more about sericulture in detail.
+Now, let's dive into more about sericulture definition, sericulture process, and the importance of sericulture in detail.

 What is Sericulture?

 Moreover, Many different countries’ domestic industries depend heavily on sericulture occupation. furthermore, India and China are the biggest silk manufacturers globally.
-The combined silk output of these two countries’ t accounts for more than 60% of global production.
-In India major silk-producing states are Assam, Punjab, Kashmir and Karnataka.
+The combined silk output of these two countries accounts for more than 60% of global production.
+In India, major silk-producing states are Assam, Punjab, Kashmir, and Karnataka.
 Plus, the total Silk production in India is approximately 2969 turns per year.
 India also ranks 3rd in the production of silk.
 Mysore, Karnataka is the largest silk producer state in India.

-Read till the end to know more about sericulture, its importance, benefits and challenges that help you to finalize this occupation for yourself.
+Read till the end to learn more about silkworm cultivation, its importance, benefits, and challenges that help you to finalize this occupation for yourself.

 Importance of Sericulture